Reshendraraj/NLP/README.md

-# Deep Learn with pytprch
+# Deep Learn with pytorch
 # NLP with shakesphere sonnet